rebeccaansems/CSCI-4176/README.md

 List all the main features of your application with a brief description of each feature.

 ## Final Project Status
-Write a description of the final status of the project.
-Did you achieve all your goals?
-What would be the next step for this project (if it were to continue)?
+The final version of our project has achieved all out expected goals.
+We have some games, some chat functionality, and scheduling.
+However for this project to be released more work should be done.
+Jelly Pal would benefit from the interactivity of many of the bonus functionality.
+The most important next step for the project would be to improve the chat feature to have chatbot functionality.
+Bonding with the jelly is the key idea this application is built around and improved chatting would benefit that.

 #### Minimum Functionality
+- Home screen (Completed)
+- Tracking interactions (Completed)
+- Microphone based game (Completed)
+- Basic dialog (Completed)
-- Feature 1 name (Completed)
+- Notifications (Completed)
-- Feature 2 name (Partially Completed)
-- Feature 3 (Not Implemented)

 #### Expected Functionality
+- Calendar (Completed)
+- Rhythm game (Completed)
+- Reactions (Completed)
-- Feature 1 name (Completed)
+- Responses (Completed)
-- Feature 2 name (Partially Completed)
-- Feature 3 (Not Implemented)

 #### Bonus Functionality
-- Feature 1 name (Completed)
+- Environment effects (Completed)
-- Feature 2 name (Partially Completed)
+- Additional games (Not Implemented)
+- Bluetooth connectivity (Not Implemented)
-- Feature 3 (Not Implemented)
+- Chatbot level interaction (Not Implemented)

 ## Sources
 Use IEEE citation style.